DoctorMcKay/node-steam-user/README.md

 **v1.10.0 or later is required to use this event**

-Emitted when our friends group list is downloaded from Steam after logon (in the official client, these are called *tags*).
+Emitted when our friends group list is downloaded from Steam, which should be shortly after logon (automatically).

+In the official client, friend groups are called *tags*.

 The `myFriendGroups` property will be updated **after** this event is emitted, so you can compare `groups` with the property to see what changed.

+### nicknameList

+**v3.15.0 or later is required to use this event**

+Emitted when we receive our full nickname list from Steam, which should be shortly after logon (automatically).
+You can access it via the [`myNicknames`](#mynicknames) property.

 ### friendOrChatMessage
 - `senderID` - The message sender, as a `SteamID` object